Tonislava/xray-cloud-mig/README.md

 ### Proposed order

-1) Run initially the scripts that provide the descriptions of Tests ( Cucumber, Generic , Manual ) and PreConditions (Manual test will take considerable more time than any other of the scripts)
+1) Initially, run the scripts that provide the descriptions of Tests ( Cucumber, Generic , Manual ) and PreConditions (Manual tests will take considerably more time than any other of the scripts)
 2) Run the scripts that link Pre Conditions with Tests
 3) Run the scripts that link Plans and Sets with Tests
 4) Run the scripts that recreate the Repository and the plan folders
 5) Run the scripts that link Plans with Executions.
-6) Run the script that adds Test Execution details and syncs with associated tests ( creating the associated test runs).
+6) Run the script that adds Test Execution details and syncs with associated tests (creating the associated test runs).

 ## Others
-- Do not run more than 3 in parallel, there is a limit of 60 calls per minute to the Xray Cloud GraphQL API and to many scripts in parallel may leed to having them stalling each other.
+- Do not run more than 3 in parallel, there is a limit of 60 calls per minute for the Xray Cloud GraphQL API and running many scripts in parallel may lead to having them stall each other.
-- There are few set of limits for the Cloud-GraphQL (size of body, unstructured fields, Action, data and expected result).
-Before migrate consider to work out your data on server so that this will not be a problem.
+- There are a few set of limits for the Cloud-GraphQL (size of body, unstructured fields, Action, data and expected result).
+Before migrating, consider to working out your data on server so that this will not be a problem.
 - The scripts provide statistics about times it takes to perform activities - study them to better plan the Go Live.
 - Manual tests and executions associated with it take considerable more time than other activities.
-If you have a great ammout of these you should plan carefully the migration as if you have several thousands it may take hours to days to achive the total migration.
+If you have a large amount of manual tests you should carefully plan their migration.
+If you have several thousands it may take hours or days to achive the total migration.